-It is important to limit snacks that are high in sugar or saturated fats – such as chips, cakes and chocolate – which can cause children to put on excess weight.
+It is important to limit snacks that are high in sugar, salt or saturated fats – such as chips, cakes and chocolate – which can cause children to put on excess weight.
 These ‘extra foods’ should only be offered occasionally.

 Ideas to help you ‘snack smart’

 - The simplest way to limit unhealthy snacks is to not buy them.
 Instead, stock the pantry, fruit bowl and fridge with healthy snacks, and include them in lunchboxes.